Dr. Alex Stone, DPT, CSCS

 Therabody Theracup Review

-We got a hold of Therabody’s cupper, used it, and are ready to tell you about it.
-Perhaps we will compare it to Achedaway’s hot cupping or not.
+We got hold of Therabody Theracup, used it, and now we are ready to tell you all about it!

-But is the Therabody TheraCup the first smart cupper?
+But is the TheraCup the first smart cupping device?
 Not really.
 We reviewed the Smart Cupper by Achedaway in November 2021.

 ProsHigh Quality